 BARBARA STEIN MALLOW, cellist and alumna of Kneisel Hall, is recognized as a distinguished chamber musician, recitalist and soloist.
 From her early years she has been an accomplished pianist and was twice winner of the New York Philharmonic Young Composers Award.
 Her composition studies were with Bohusiav Martinu, Quincy Porter and Nadia Boulanger.
 She received her Bachelor and Master Degrees at the Yale School of Music where she studied with Luigi Silva; other teachers include Bernard Greenhouse and Zara Nelsova.
 She was a founding member of the Carnegie String Quartet in residence at Brooklyn College and a founding member of the Chamber Arts Trio with her twin sister, violinist Carol Stein Amado.
 A respected teacher of cello and chamber music, she has been a professor at Bennington College and the Aaron Copland School of Music at Queens College.
-She is currently on the faculty at Mannes College of Music.
+She is currently on the faculty at Mannes College/The New School.
 She taught also at the Perlman Music Program where she established the cello and chamber music programs.
-She is Vice President of the New York Violoncello Society.
-Ms. Mallow’s mother, Lillian Fuchs, and uncle, Joseph Fuchs, were instrumental in re-establishing Kneisel Hall with Marianne Kneisel in 1953.
+She is a member of the New York Violoncello Society.
+Ms. Mallow’s mother, Lillian Fuchs, and uncle, Joseph Fuchs, were instrumental in reestablishing Kneisel Hall with Marianne Kneisel in 1953.
 She will be on campus the entire season.